OsamaAdam98/cpuHamada/README.md

 I've since added flags to the alu.

 ##### Current working flags are carry and compare flags
-* carryFlag: turns one when there's a carry to addition (say adding 0xFF to 0x01).
+* *carryFlag*: turns one when there's a carry to addition (say adding 0xFF to 0x01).
-* compFlag: turns one when input a < b, this comes in handy for two's complement.
+* *compFlag*: turns one when input a < b, this comes in handy for two's complement.

 ## cpu Module